Leonard1980UK/Java-learning/README.md

 # Java-learning

 This repository dedicated for my JAVA learning, I try to share my progress during my study.
-Levels of these problems are from BASIC to HARD.
+Levels of these problems are:
+BASIC </br>
+EASY </br>
+MEDIUM</br>
+HARD</br>
 These problems are from various sites :
 1. https://practice.geeksforgeeks.org/
 -I am going to extend this list when there is a new site coming